Berry Phase and Quantum Oscillation from Multi-orbital Coadjoint-orbit Bosonization

-In this Letter, we present a low-energy field-theoretic approach to Berry phase effects and dHvA via higher-dimensional bosonization~\cite{HaldaneBosonization2005,FradkinBosonization1994,FradkinBosonizationPRL, khvesh,Houghton_2000,DDMS2022,kim2023,balents2024,khveshchenko2024premodernnonfermiliquids,ravid2024electronslostphasespace}. {For definiteness, we focus 2d systems with a fixed chemical potential $\mu$ (e.g., via gating).} We apply the method of coadjoint orbits for nonlinear bosonization~\cite{DDMS2022} to multi-orbital systems.
+In this Letter, we present a low-energy field-theoretic approach to Berry phase effects and dHvA via higher-dimensional bosonization~\cite{HaldaneBosonization2005,FradkinBosonization1994,FradkinBosonizationPRL, khvesh,Houghton_2000,DDMS2022,kim2023,balents2024,khveshchenko2024premodernnonfermiliquids,ravid2024electronslostphasespace}. {For definiteness, we focus on 2d systems with a fixed chemical potential $\mu$ (e.g., via gating).} We apply the method of coadjoint orbits for nonlinear bosonization in a weak magnetic field {($B\ll k_F^2$, $k_F$ being the Fermi wavevector)}~\cite{ye_wang_first} to multi-orbital systems.
 In the bosonic theory, the base manifold is the \emph{phase space} of single particles and the target manifold is the single-particle distribution function $f(\vx, \vp)$ (where $f$ is a matrix for a multi-orbital system) under canonical transformations, i.e., the coadjoint orbit.
-While in this work we focus on free fermions, the interaction effects can be incorporated in the form of Landau parameters or coupling to bosonic collective modes~\cite{DDMS2022}, without going beyond Gaussian level, which is a major advantange of bosonization.
+While in this work we focus on free fermions, the interaction effects can be incorporated in the form of Landau parameters or coupling to bosonic collective modes~\cite{DDMS2022}, without going beyond Gaussian level, which is a major advantage of bosonization.

 We derive the multi-orbital bosonic theory from coherent-state path integral for the fermion bilinear field $\hat f_{\alpha\beta} = \hat c^\dag_\alpha \hat c_\beta$.
-For our purposes, we couple the theory to an external magnetic field, and we subsequently project this action via a gradient expansion onto a single band with a FS (see Fig.~\ref{fig:1}), and analyze the Berry curvature effects to leading order in $B$.
-While it is tempting to postulate magnetic vector potential and the Berry connection enter as background gauge fields in real and momentum components of the phase space, it has been shown recently that it is not as simple~\cite{Huang2024}.
-We show that the Berry curvature modifies both the Poisson bracket and phase-space integration measure, and the bosonized action agrees with that deduced from the (approximate) symplectic mechanics~\cite{JYchen2017thesis} of a single band electron obtained in a recent work~\cite{Huang2024}.
+We couple the theory to an external magnetic field, and subsequently project this action via a gradient expansion onto a single band with a FS (see Fig.~\ref{fig:1}), and analyze the Berry curvature effects to leading order in $B$.
+We show that the Berry curvature modifies both the Poisson bracket and phase-space integration measure~\cite{xiao-shi-niu,Huang2024}.